allebb/hooker/README.md

 ### Single Site Installation (Single site configuration)

-The single site installation involves installing Hooker.php (and optional separate configuration file) into the public root of existing website/application.
+The single site installation involves hosting the ``Hooker.php`` file (and an optional separate configuration file) in the public root of an existing website/application.

-### Virtual Host Installation (Multiple site configuration)

-The virtual host installation involves creating a new web server virtual host of which then acts as a deployment

-This script is designed to be downloaded as a single file and run within your current website/application's root directory, it is recommended that you simply download the main script in this repository on a per site basis, on a Linux based server you can change into your site's root directory and download using ``cURL`` or ``wget`` like so:
+To download the latest stable version of the script, use ``wget`` to download it as follows:

 ```shell
 cd /var/www/{your web project}